-If a rotating saw chain hits a stone or another hard object, sparks may be generated which may ignite easily flammable materials under certain conditions.
-Also dried-out plants and brushwood are combustible, above all in hot and dry weather.
+If a rotating saw chain hits a stone or another hard object, there may be sparks, which under certain conditions can cause easily combustible materials to catch fire.
+Even dry plants and scrub are easily combustible, especially in hot, dry weather conditions.
 If there is a risk of fire, do not use the chain saw in the vicinity of easily combustible materials, dry plants or scrub.
-It is mandatory that you ask the responsible forestry office about the current fire hazard.
+Always check with the relevant forestry commission if there is a risk of fire.

-If on a slope, stand on the uphill side of the log.
-Watch out for rolling logs.
+On slopes, always stand above or to the side of the trunk or felled tree.
+Watch out for rolling trunks.